E-CAM/carpentrycon_hpc_breakout/PITCHME.md

 ## BoF Learner Profile

 - Vague idea of what HPC is but not sure how this translates to their research.
-- Lack of experience with Linux, command line, text editors, batch systems etc. i.e. the working environment is foreign to me.
+- Lack of experience with Linux, command line, text editors, batch systems etc.
 - Lack of knowledge about what HPC systems are: how are they put together, how do they enable faster/larger calculations and how are resources shared?
 - Want to know how to support themselves when things don’t work and keen to learn more.

 Notes:

+- Working environment is foreign to them
 - Socrative: Check do people agree that this is the user profile that should be targeted by HPC Novice
   - Broadly Agree
   - Too novice